djbpitt/plot/bezier/README.md

 ### 8. Draw the curve

-Draw a cubic Bézier curve with the SVG `<path>` element, setting the `@d` attribute value equal to the path of the spline, as described below.
+Draw a cubic Bézier curve with the SVG `<path>` element, setting the `@d` (“path data”) attribute value equal to the path of the spline, as described below.
 Each `C` (cubic Bézier curve from the current position to a new absolute position) requires four pieces of coordinate information, as follows:

-1. The **starting point of the curve segment** is implicit; it is the ending point of the immediately preceding `M` or `C` instruction.
+1. The **starting point of the curve segment** is not specified because it is implicit; it is the ending point of the immediately preceding `M` or `C` instruction.
 2. The **starting anchor point** is the *second* anchor point associated with the starting point, which pertains to the outgoing curve segment, the one currently being drawn.
 Because the first curve segment in the spline does not have this anchor point (since there are no anchor points associated with the first point on the spline, which is the starting point for that first curve segment), reuse the coordinates of the first point of the spline instead.
 3. The **ending anchor point** is the *first* anchor point associated with the ending point, which pertains to the incoming curve segment, the one currently being drawn.
 Because the last curve segment does not have this anchor point (that is, there are no anchor points associated with the last point on the spline, which is the ending point of the last segment), reuse the coordinates of the last point of the spline instead.
-4. The ending point of the curve segment.
+4. The **ending point of the curve segment.**

 The `@d` value is constructed as follows: